 *As described by Linda Suskie, vice president of the Middle States Commission on Higher Education (MSCHE) in “Getting Started with Student Learning Assessment,” MSCHE Workshop, September 15, 2010.

 The first step is a clear statement of learning goals for the graduates of a program.
 Until assessed and proved, these learning outcomes are properly described as “intended” or “expected” outcomes.
 What do you want your graduates to know (cognitive objectives), to value (affective objectives), and to do (behavioral objectives) when they have completed your program?
 You probably intend for students to acquire specific knowledge and skills, but you may also aim to cultivate certain attitudes in students, such as valuing civic engagement or willingness to consider different points of view.

 Once program goals have been articulated, faculty members in a program can consider the learning opportunities their students are being offered to achieve the goals.
 Are all the learning goals adequately addressed in the existing curriculum?
 Have some been omitted or inadequately represented?
 The relationship between learning goals and curriculum can be systematically examined through an exercise called curriculum mapping (PDF).

 The next step is finding methods to determine whether students in a program are achieving the learning goals that the program’s faculty have articulated.
 Faculty members should choose assessment methods that help them answer questions they have about student learning.

 The last step of the cycle is to use the assessment evidence to improve the program.
 Faculty members are always making decisions about teaching and learning, often on the basis of informal observations and discussions.
 Learning assessment provides more objective and systematic evidence for faculty members to use to inform and shape their decisions.
-This is one goal of assessment—providing information for informed decision making.
+This is one goal of assessment—providing data for informed decision making.